 The winds of change continue to blow for both sides of peninsula Malaysia in October.
 The south-east monsoon is nearing its end; however it often has a sting in the tale for both Langkawi and Penang, giving them some of their heaviest rainfall of the year.
 Over on the east-coast the winds of the north-east monsoon gather momentum, bringing rougher sea conditions and a slight drop in temperature.

 During October, the winds of the north-east monsoon starts to gather momentum on the east coast of peninsula Malaysia, and the sea conditions can worsen rapidly, however average tempertures remain high (avg temp: 29°C) and a beach holiday can still be enjoyed at this time of year.

-The south-east monsoon is coming to an end; however, it often has a sting in the tale for both Langkawi and Penang, giving them some of their heaviest rainfall of the year (avg temp: 29 °C).
-Pangkor is the pick of the bunch on the west coast with half the amount of rainfall as its neighbours and an average daytime temperature of 30°C.
+The south-east monsoon is coming to an end on the west coast by October.
+Although it brings some of the heaviest rainfall of the year to Langkawi and Penang.
+Pangkor is the pick of the bunch on the west coast with half the amount of rainfall as its neighbours and an average day time temperature of 30°C.